SystemsApproach/7E/introduction/architecture.rst

 To help deal with this complexity, network designers often develop blueprints—sometimes called *network architectures*—that guide the design and implementation of the network.
-Network architectures are multifaceted—as we'll discover throughout the book—but at its core, an architecture defines a particular way to modularize the network; a way to break the overall system down into collection of components so as to manage complexity.
+Network architectures are multifaceted, but at its core, an architecture defines a particular way to modularize the network; managing complexity by breaking the overall system down into collection of components.
 Modularization, in turn, is essentially an exercise in defining abstractions—identifying the behavior of some important aspect of the system, encapsulating that behavior in an object that provides an interface that can be manipulated by other components of the system, and hiding the details of how the object is implemented from the users of the object.

 Architectures are *not* programs.
 They are abstract representations or models (i.e., words and diagrams) of what actually runs in the network.
-Their purpose is to both *prescribe* how the network should be implemented (with the goal of guiding engineers in the actual modules that get implemented) and *describe* how the network has been implemented (with the goal of helping developers and operators understand how an existing network behaves).
+Their purpose is to both *prescribe* how the network should be implemented (with the goal of guiding engineers in the actual code that gets written) and *describe* how the network has been implemented (with the goal of helping developers and operators understand how the existing network behaves).

-This section begins to explain what we mean by a network architecture by introducing two of the most widely referenced examples—the OSI (or 7-layer) architecture and the Internet architecture.
+This section begins to explain the role of a network architecture by introducing two of the most widely referenced examples—the OSI (or 7-layer) architecture and the Internet architecture.
 Because we're just getting started, the description is intentionally high level, and we do not attempt to justify either architecture as "the right answer."
 They are just two examples that illustrate how one might break the a problem of building a network into manageable subsystems.

 1.2.1 OSI Model